 And then, there’s the Tram…

-Probably no other travel options affects locals as emotionally as the Tram.
+Probably no other travel options affect locals as emotionally as the Tram.
 An icon, it’s also a hard fought for resource on which the community’s founding rests.

 Based on vague references at committee and full board meetings, RIOC hopes to share in federal rescue funding.
 But because the state agency often acts more like a secret society, the amount and prospects are unclear outside the inner sanctum.

 Public budget records show a severe reduction in revenue from the drop off in Tram ridership, but RIOC’s managed its budget crisis effectively so far.
-Not only have there been no reductions in service, red buses have been added in parallel when elevator breakdowns restricted handicapped access.
+Not only have there been no reductions in service, but Red Buses have also been added in parallel when elevator breakdowns restricted handicapped access.